abpframework/abp/docs/en/Community-Articles/2022-11-23-Signalr-client-results/POST.md

 }
 ```

-* ChatHub inherit from the `AbpHub` which have useful base properties like `CurrentUser`.
+* ChatHub inherits from `AbpHub` that has useful base properties like `CurrentUser`.
-* Define `WaitForMessage` method to call the client's `GetMessage` method and get the return value.
+* Define the `WaitForMessage` method to call the client's `GetMessage` method and get the return value.

 > Using `InvokeAsync` from a Hub method requires setting the [MaximumParallelInvocationsPerClient](https://learn.microsoft.com/en-us/aspnet/core/signalr/configuration?view=aspnetcore-7.0&tabs=dotnet#configure-server-options) option to a value greater than 1.